walnutgeek/hashstore/README.md

 TBD

-## Developer Environment
+## Developer environment setup

-You have to have miniconda3 instaled in path. set_devenv.sh will create 'py2' and 'py3' virtual environments with dependencies. sniffer will run tests on both continuously.
+You have to have miniconda3 instaled in path. `set_devenv.sh` will create 'py2' and 'py3' virtual environments with dependencies. `sniffer` will run tests on both continuously.

 ```